rhysbrooks1/CS321-002-s25-team-09/README.md

 ### 3.1.2 Data Wrangling Program (Extra Credit)
-While using a text editor to wrangle the data is feasible for one file, it would be infeasible if you have to do that for hundreds or thousands of log files.
+While using a text editor to wrangle the data is feasible for one file, it would be infeasible if we have to do that for hundreds or thousands of log files.
 So for extra credit for this project, please write a Java program named `SSHDataWrangler.java` to wrangle the raw SSH data file into a useful form as described above.
-You will use regular expressions built into Java to accomplish the task.
+We will use regular expressions built into Java to accomplish the task.

 See this